-Free concerts and movie nights, yoga and fitness classes, circus performances, and wheelchairs to help those with disabilities access beaches are all getting a boost as part of a \$300,000 grant program Save the Harbor/Save the Bay and the Department of Conservation and Recreation announced Saturday morning.
+Free concerts and movie nights, yoga Maya Smith, Save the Harbor/Save the fitness classes. circus performances, and wheelchairs to help those with disabilities access beaches are all getting a boost as part of a \$300,000 grant program Save the Harbor/Save the Bay and the Department of Conservation and Recreation announced last Saturday.

-The Better Beach Program grants are heading to 67 organizations to support 150 free beach events and programs this year in nine communities from Nahant to Nantasket, Save the Harbor/Save the Bay said.
-This year's grants represent a \$100,000 increase compared to 2020 when the non-profit group dolled out about \$200,000 to 22 organizations.
+The Better Beach Program grants are heading to 67 organizations to support 150 free beach events and programs this year in nine communities from Nahant to Nantasket.
+Save the Harbor/Save the Bay said.
+This year's grants represent a \$100,000 increase compared to 2020 when the non-profit group gave out about \$200,000 to 22 organizations.